Naoya Tsukahara: 2001–2003

 After the 2000 Summer Olympics, Naoya could not regain his form of 2000.
 In addition, there were some fabulous gymnasts rose in Japan, including Hiroyuki Tomita, Isao Yoneda and Takehiro Kashima.
 Naoya's character in the national team changed from an all-around competitor into an anchor for the Japanese gymnastics team.

 In the 2003 World Championships, Naoya made it into the all-around and parallel bars finals, finishing 7th in the all-around while his teammate, Hiroyuki Tomita, won a bronze in that event.
 Individually, Naoya placed 4th on his strongest event, parallel bars with a score of 9.675.

 2004 Summer Olympics

 Naoya made the 2004 Summer Olympics held in Athens, Greece.
 The Japanese team showed strong performances and eventually won the team gold medal.
 Naoya placed 4th on floor exercise in prelim with a 9.725, the same score of his teammates, Isao Yoneda and Daisuke Nakano.
 However, the tie-breaker policy favoured his two teammates into the final.
 He did not qualify into the all-around final.

 After the 2004 Summer Olympics

 Naoya was 27 when the Olympics in Athens wrapped, which was an age considered 'old' for gymnastics.
 Nevertheless, he kept competing.
 He won a bronze medal with the team in the 2006 World Championships but could not make the 2008 Summer Olympics.
-He was still competing as of Summer 2010.